Silky Terrier dog breed

 About the Silky Terrier

-The Silky Terrier is a small companion dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Silky Terrier is manageable for most owners.
+The Silky Terrier is a small companion dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, well-suited to apartment living, the Silky Terrier is manageable for most owners.
 Typically standing 9 to 10 inches tall at the shoulder and weighing 8 to 10 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Silky Terrier brings a distinct combination of traits that sets it apart.
 The Silky Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Silky Terrier loves being close to its people and forms strong bonds with every member of the household.